-The business cycle is characterised by four phases.
+The business cycle is characterized by four phases.

-Depression is a severe and prolonged downturn in economic activity.
+Depression represents a serious and prolonged economic decline.

-Generally, when an economy continues to suffer recession for two or more quarters, it is called depression.
+The term depression is used when an economy begins to experience recession for two or more quarters.

-When demand starts rising, production increases and this causes an increase in investment.
+Output increases as demand continue to grow and this triggers an increase in investment.

-In this phase, consumer’s confidence starts to increase at a faster pace.
+In this phase, unemployment levels fall.
+In this phase, a consumer’s confidence starts to increase at a faster pace.

 Recession is a slowdown in economic activities.

-A significant fall in spending generally leads to a recession.
+In general, a large decrease in spending leads to a recession.

-The term recession describes the reduction of a country’s gross domestic product (GDP) for at least two quarters.
+In recession country’s gross domestic product (GDP) reduces for at least two quarters.

-[a] there is a general fall in demand as economic activities takes a downturn.
+[a] there is a general fall in demand.

 [b] inflation remains lower.